Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/svgoptions/setdeletepicturescroppedareas/_index.md

 ---
 title: setDeletePicturesCroppedAreas
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/svgoptions/setdeletepicturescroppedareas/
+url: /php-java/aspose.slides/svgoptions/setdeletepicturescroppedareas/
 ---

-## setDeletePicturesCroppedAreas(boolean value)  function
+## setDeletePicturesCroppedAreas(boolean value)  method

  A boolean flag indicates if the cropped parts remain as part of the document.
 If true the cropped parts will removed, if false they will be serialized in the document (which can possible lead to a larger file)

+### Returns
+void

 ---